Last Updated:

 The specification of architecture frameworks is one area of standardization in ISO/IEC/IEEE 42010:2011 (the international revision of IEEE 1471:2000).

-WG42 is collecting examples of architecture frameworks, listed below.
-Items in grey are entries in progress and should not be considered definitive.
+WG 42 is collecting examples of architecture frameworks, listed below.
+Items in grey are entries-in-progress and should not be considered definitive at this time.

 ID Name Purpose Scope Classifiers Notes